nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. User searches for specific student.
 2. CogniCare shows a list of students that meet the criteria.
-3. User requests to list all appointments using the student index.
+3. User requests to list all appointments at the given the student index.
 4. CogniCare shows a list of appointments that meet the criteria.
 5. User requests to find an appointment at the given student and appointment.
 6. CogniCare shows the appointment that meets the criteria.